sylnit/sylnit/README.md

 ### Hi there 👋

-My Name is Samuel Iheadindu.
+I'm Samuel a.k.a Sylnit.
 I am Full Stack Software Engineer with 8+ years experience in building complex applications that scale.

 **Strong Languages**: Java, JavaScript, Python, PHP, Elixir